How to Start a Creative Agency And Lead it to Success

 It also makes it possible for you and your employees to use different professional email addresses on networking sites like LinkedIn.

-The exact steps involved in getting this process started will depend on how your business currently manages its communications; if all of your company’s emails are managed by one person, then adding a new address that forwards to their existing accounts might be as simple as changing the settings in an email client (i.e., Gmail) or phone system (i.e., Google Voice).
+The exact steps involved in getting this process started will depend on how your business currently manages its communications; if one person manages all of your company’s emails, then adding a new address that forwards to their existing accounts might be as simple as changing the settings in an email client (i.e., Gmail) or phone system (i.e., Google Voice).

 If not, or if you’d prefer to manage all of your business’ emails from a single account, then the new address will need to be set up as a “catch-all” address that forwards any message sent to it to an existing inbox.